alexdewar/VisualPlaceRecognitionDatasets/VPR_datasets/README.md

 This repository contains a collection of datasets used for evaluating Visual Place Recognition techniques.
 The spirit of this repo is to streamline and reduce overheads to promote research in VPR.
-All rights are reserved with the original authors and contributors of these datasets and have been cited in [1].
+All rights are reserved with the original authors and contributors of these datasets who have been cited in [1].

 This repository is a part of our extensive evaluation performed in ICRA 2019 Workshop of Database Generation and Benchmarking [1].
 If you find this repo useful, please cite our work as below;